shkumaraman/free-web-hosting/README.md

 | **Mount path** | `/data` |
 | **Visibility** | Private |

-> ðŸ”’ Keep your Persistent Storage bucket private.
+> Keep your Persistent Storage bucket private.
 It may contain your database and uploaded files.

 ### What the Container Does Automatically